greczimarton/tp24-technical/README.md

  - Clone the repository
  - Open project in terminal
  - Run ```docker-compose up -d```
- - Open a browser and navigate to https://localhost:5001/swagger/index.html
+ - Open a browser and navigate to https://localhost:8001/swagger/index.html
  - Use the Swagger UI to test the API
    - I added ```example.json``` containing some sample data
    - Copy its contents and paste it into the request body of the POST request
+ - You can also connect to the database: localhost:8002
+   - Username: password
+   - Password: username

 ### Assumptions:
  - The API will always receive a valid JSON input.
 Only the optional values can be null